MichaIng/DietPi-Docs/docs/software/distributed_projects.md

     Exit relays are the final relay connected to, and the one that actually sends traffic to its destination.
 The website will see the exit relay's IP address instead of the real IP address of the Tor user.
 Exit relays have the greatest legal exposure and liability of all the relays, and should not be run from home.

-    ??? info "Exit relay prep"
+    ??? info "Exit relay preparation"
         Running exit relays requires some preparation.
         Before running an exit relay, you should set a reverse DNS (and, if possible, WHOIS) record to make it clearer that your IP address is a Tor exit relay.
         Also, it is recommended that you run an exit relay on its own server, with its own IP address.

 === "Monitoring"

-    The simplest way to monitor the Tor relay is to use the DietPi-CloudShell scene, for this run `dietpi-cloudshell` from command line and select the "Tor Relay" scene.
+    The simplest way to monitor the Tor relay is to use the DietPi-CloudShell scene, for this run `dietpi-cloudshell` from tho command line and select the "Tor Relay" scene.
 It uses the Tor monitor [nyx](https://nyx.torproject.org/) which can be called in standalone mode by executing `nyx` from command line.

     You can also monitor it with the [Tor relay search](https://metrics.torproject.org/rs.html).
 Just paste either the fingerprint (found at `/var/lib/tor/fingerprint`) or nickname of your relay.